phasefx/cognitive-genepool/01-cg_field_guide.md

-## ⚠️ THIS IS NOT A SELF-HELP BOOK
+## ⚠️ THIS IS NOT A TOOLKIT

-This project was an experiment in following a few assertions to their logical conclusions.
+This started as an experiment in following a few assertions to their logical conclusions.
-It is a thinking artifact, not a toolkit.
-It has not been tested.
-It is not intended to be used.
+It drifted toward self-help.
+That was a mistake.

-If you're here to fix your life, your team, or your brain: **this is not the resource you need.**
+These are thinking artifacts, not interventions.
+They have not been tested.
-Try therapy, medication, a trusted friend, or literally anything with evidence behind it.
+If you're here to fix something in your life, this is not the resource you need.

-If you're here to poke at ideas about agency, cognition, and failure modes as an intellectual exercise: welcome.
+If you're here to poke at weird ideas about cognition and failure modes: welcome to the museum.

 # The Cognitive Genepool